Avaiga/taipy-doc/docs/tutorials/complete_applications/understanding_gui/index.md

 $ pip install taipy
 ```

-After completing step 5, the application will feature a Natural Language Processing (NLP) algorithm for demonstration purposes, compatible only with Python versions 3.8 to 3.10.
-To integrate this NLP feature, you must install Transformers and Torch.
-Nonetheless, you can still continue with the tutorial guide by choosing to skip this algorithm.
+Once you finish step 5, the application will include a Natural Language Processing (NLP) algorithm
+for demonstration purposes.
+Note that this algorithm is compatible only with Python versions 3.8 to 3.10.
+To incorporate this NLP feature, you'll need to install Transformers and Torch.
+However, if you prefer, you can proceed with the tutorial guide without using this algorithm.

 ``` console
 $ pip install torch